Grinnell Valley to Grinnell Waterfall is a hike in the Many Glacier component of Glacier National Park, Montana, USA.

 The heavily overcast forest is damp from overnight rain.
 The hike begins along the south shore of Swiftcurrent Lake then continues past tiny Stump Lake where there are glimpses through dense forest of a moose bottom-feeding.

 The walk along the rocky shoreline of Lake Josephine encounters a steep rock fall which blocks easy passage, so a return to the trail allows hiking along the south side of Lake Josephine.
-An encounter with a guided group of about 20 people slows progress and it takes me a few extra minutes to work my way through the crowd.
+An encounter with a guided group of about 20 people slows progress and it takes a few extra minutes to navigate past the crowd.

 A good portion of the trail between Lake Josephine and Lower Grinnell Lake is on raised plank bridges above water runoff from surrounding mountains.
 It is nature’s hydroponics.